-In early 2015 PassageMaker published an article about FSBO (For Sale by Owner) that was filled with inaccuracies creating an uproar amongst the boat builder advertisers, regional yacht broker associations and professional yacht salespersons everywhere.
-The author went so far as to recommend plagiarizing copyrighted forms and it went downhill from there.
+PassageMaker magazine is the leading publication covering the recreational trawler market worldwide.
+In addition to boat and product reviews there are articles on destinations, maintenance, and the trawler lifestyle in general.
+In early 2015, PassageMaker published an article about FSBO (For Sale by Owner) filled with inaccuracies, which created an uproar amongst boat builder advertisers, regional yacht broker associations, and professional yacht salespersons worldwide.
+The author went so far as to recommend plagiarizing copyrighted forms.

+Realizing they had made a terrible mistake that had offended nearly everyone in the industry, PassageMaker magazine underwent damage control and published a rebuttal article to explain the advantages of using a professional yacht broker for both Buyers and Sellers.
 One of the industry leaders contacted for comment on this subject was Jeff Merrill.
 The entire article is reprinted here (with the permission of PassageMaker magazine) and includes some insightful observations from Jeff.
-There is no substitute for using a dedicated, full time and experienced yacht broker with multiple transactions under his or her belt – there are many things that can go sideways in a deal and you certainly don’t want to lose your deposit or buy a boat that has flaws that you aren’t aware of.
-The counsel of a certified professional yacht broker and their payment in the form of a commission is a small price to pay for peace of mind.
+There is no substitute for using a dedicated, full time, and experienced yacht broker with multiple transactions under his or her belt.
+There are many things that can go sideways in a deal, and you certainly don’t want to lose your deposit or buy a boat with hidden flaws.
+Commission is a small price to pay for the counsel of a certified, professional yacht broker and the peace of mind they provide.

-All brokers who join their regional yacht broker associations (there are seven in North America) are also dedicated to their profession and offer a higher level of service than those yacht salespersons who are not members.
+All brokers who join their regional yacht broker associations (there are seven in North America) are dedicated to their profession and offer a higher level of service than yacht salespersons who are not members.

-Certified Professional Yacht Broker association members have access to legally vetted forms that are based on years of experience, thousands of transactions and designed to protect all parties – buyers, sellers and brokers.
+Certified Professional Yacht Broker association members have access to legally vetted forms that are based on years of experience, thousands of transactions, and designed to protect all parties – buyers, sellers, and brokers.